jjkr/spacerabbit/docs/settings_implementation_plan.md

 - Test auto-save thoroughly to prevent data loss
 - Maintain existing functionality during migration

-This plan provides a comprehensive roadmap for implementing a modern, professional settings interface for QuickSpace while maintaining all existing functionality and following current best practices for React, TypeScript, and Tauri development.
+This plan provides a comprehensive roadmap for implementing a modern, professional settings interface for SpaceRabbit while maintaining all existing functionality and following current best practices for React, TypeScript, and Tauri development.